physics-faas/physics-devconf/README.md

 Created python function in /home/vagrant/test-hw
 ```

-2. Take a look and change the code as follows:
+2. Take a look around and change the `func.py` code as follows:
 ```python
 # cd test-hw